 On December 3, 2019, Shuhai Beijing formed Nanjing Shuhai Equity Investment Fund Management Co.
-Ltd. ("Shuhai Nanjing"), a joint venture in PRC, in which Shuhai Beijing holds a 99% ownership interest with the remaining 1% ownership held by Nanjing Fanhan Zhineng Technology Institute Co.
+Ltd. ("Shuhai Nanjing"), a joint venture in PRC, in which Shuhai Beijing holds a 99% ownership interest with the remaining 1% held by Nanjing Fanhan Zhineng Technology Institute Co.
 Ltd, an unrelated party that was supported by both Nanjing Municipal Government and Beijing University of Posts and Telecommunications.
-Shuhai Nanjing was formed for purposes of easy access of government funding and private financing in new technology development and project incubation.
-As of this report date, Shuhai Nanjing has no operations yet.
+Shuhai Nanjing was formed for gaining the easy access to government funding and private financing for the Company's new technology development and new project initiation.